wabuehamm/elgg-plugin-backtotop/README.md

 ## Usage

 Unzip the plugin into the directory `mod/backtotop` in your Elgg installation.
+After activating the plugin using the plugin administration, reset the caches.

 ## Styling